Recap: Supernatural S 08 E 15 Mans Best Friend With Benefits

 - Killer Cop: James appears to be this in his dreams.

 - Kill It with Fire: Sam and Dean try to kill James by setting him on fire when they're convinced that he committed the murders.
 Portia stops them just in time.

 - Mind over Matter: The witches have the ability to move objects with their minds.
-In the witch bar two witches are shown playing a chess game without using their hands.
+In the witch bar, two witches are shown playing a chess game without using their hands.
 Spencer makes great use of it when he's revealed to be the villain.
-Through telekinesis he snaps Philippe's neck, throws Sam and Dean across the room against a wall and levitates James up in the air while apparently crushing him.
+Through telekinesis, he snaps Philippe's neck, throws Sam and Dean across the room into a wall, and levitates James up in the air while apparently crushing him.